matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 So if that's how Apple treats it's ~~Serfs~~ _Customers_ ...

-# A Predator Posting as a House Pet
+# A Predator Posing as a House Pet

 Every interaction from Apple should be treated as sleight of hand.
 One hand spins the tale of Privacy, while the other sends buckets of user information to the NSA as part of the [PRISM](https://en.wikipedia.org/wiki/Criticism_of_Apple_Inc.#Collaboration_with_the_National_Security_Agency) spying program.